ALL STATE DATA UPDATED FOR 2023!

-As the table and the below chart indicate, Massachusetts is slightly ahead of the national average when it comes to approvals at the Hearing level.
-In 2020, Massachusetts ranked 34th in the nation for highest percentage of approvals at Hearings.
+As the table and the below chart indicate, Massachusetts is slightly behind the national average when it comes to approvals at the Hearing level.
+In 2022, Massachusetts ranked 32nd in the nation for highest percentage of approvals at Hearings.

 However, as you’ll see below, all individual hearing offices in Massachusetts are not the same – each office has its own approval rates, and almost as importantly, waiting times.
 Which hearing office your case is assigned to in Massachusetts may have a significant bearing on your chances for approval.

 Also worthy of note is the fact that past performance is only one indicator of likely outcomes; as new data comes in, you might see that a state’s performance compared to the national average has either improved or weakened.

 Massachusetts SSDI Hearing Wait Times & Approval By Office

 Massachusetts is part of the Social Security Administration’s “Region 1,” which is headquartered in Boston.
 There are 3 hearing offices in Massachusetts.
 You can see waiting times for hearings & case dispositions for each office below, with comparisons to Massachusetts and National Averages.

 The “Hearing Wait Time (Months)” is, on average, how long it takes in between when an applicant asks for a Hearing and when that hearing occurs.